Skip to main content

 profitability was dependent on the typical price seasonality of the cattle market.
 Beef calf sale prices typically increase after October (Peel and Meyer, 2002).
 In recent years, there has been a substantial rise in input costs, including feed, hay and fertilizer.
 As a result, current calf preconditioning costs exhibit high variability and are challenging to precisely estimate.
 Using online budgeting tools, the current estimated total costs may be approaching $75-100 per calf (Figure 8).
 These costs are subject to constant variability due to market fluctuations and dynamic feed commodity prices.
 Despite the fluctuating costs, research by Williams et al. (2014) revealed that expected net returns and the likelihood of positive net returns increased with the adoption of multiple calf health management practices.
 Producers who weaned and vaccinated calves before marketing achieved expected net returns of $28.44 per calf with a 60% probability of positive net returns.
 However, those producers who not only adopted these practices but also marketed

-through a certified preconditioning program recieved an additional $30.29 per calf in net returns.
+through a certified preconditioning program received an additional $30.29 per calf in net returns.
 This resulted in an increased probability of positive net returns reaching up to 79%.
 These findings emphasize the potential economic benefits of comprehensive calf health management practices and participation in certified preconditioning programs for producers.

 The nutrition program typically makes up 45-60% of the preconditioning budget (Lalman and Ward, 2005).
 Providing calves access to high-quality pasture consisting of warm season forage (bermudagrass), winter annual forages (ryegrass, wheat, oats, rye, etc.) or stockpiled cool season forage (fescue, brome, etc.) will result in a reduction in feed costs versus drylot weaning/feeding programs.
 Fence line weaning may be a good strategy to allow calves access to quality forage and decrease stress associated with dam removal.
 The nutrition program has a direct influence on